Loading…

 Abstract

 Dirt pick-up resistance (DPUR) is a critical property in surface coatings, particularly for outdoor applications.
 Additives play a crucial role in enhancing DPUR by improving both the visual appearance and durability of coated surfaces.
 Silicone-based compounds, hydrophobic agents, and nanoparticles have been shown to reduce surface energy, thereby minimizing the adhesion of dirt particles and dirt slurries.
 In addition, certain polymeric and film-forming additives can improve surface smoothness and reduce porosity, further preventing dirt accumulation.
-The incorporation of photocatalytic additives has also been explored, leveraging their self-cleaning properties under sunlight exposure.
+The incorporation of modified surface additives has also been explored, leveraging their self-cleaning properties under sunlight exposure.
 This paper reviews the different types of additives used to enhance DPUR, their mechanisms of action, and their effectiveness with various methods.
-The optimization of additive in the formulations is key to achieving a balance between surface protection, durability, and environmental considerations, making them necessary in modern surface coating technologies.
+The optimization of additive in the formulations is key to achieving a balance between surface protection, durability, and environmental considerations, making them necessary in modern surface coating technologies.”

 Speakers